 Throughout the process, we learned so much about the incredible initiatives that cities across Canada are leading to promote universal access and improve the lives of people with disabilities and are excited to see the amazing work being done in the inclusive spirit of accessibility.

-Among the cities that applied, we’re thrilled to announce the top three we’ve chosen to recognize for their progressive vision and policies, wide variety of accessibility improvements, and engagement and encouragement of their communities to be more inclusive.
-Click on the city name to learn more about their strategy, activities, and to see their accessibility resources.
+Among the cities that applied, we’re thrilled to announce the top three we’ve chosen to recognize for their progressive vision and policies, wide variety of accessibility improvements, and engagement and encouragement of their communities to be more inclusive - congratulations, Winnipeg, Richmond and Edmonton!
+Learn more about their strategies, activities, and accessibility resources.

 So many cities across Canada are undertaking fantastic initiatives towards an accessible and inclusive Canada.
 Honourable mentions go out to Regina, Saskatchewan and Ajax, Ontario for their great work.